sandeep194920/MERN_Projects/README.md

 - `useContext hook - no redux`
 - `axios`
 - `creating an array of objects by adding icon and text for each item - githubUser - UserInfo file`
+- `semantic HTML - using <header> in Card.js - would be better for SEO`

 ## Handy Tools